 Career Success manages a limited number of spaces in Denney Hall where students can conduct an interview.
-If you receive an interview offer during the fair and feel you need a professional space in which to conduct the interview please contact Career Success at Dineen.2@osu.edu to reserve a space.
-Space will be available beginning Friday, January 29, 2021 for requests made by noon the previous day.
+If you receive an interview offer during the fair and feel you need a professional space in which to conduct the interview please contact Career Success at asccareer@osu.edu to reserve a space.
 Space is limited and subject to availability.